A unique approach for sustainable growth

 Our business has grown far beyond mining and exporting bulk rock.
 At our processing plants, we transform phosphate into usable products such as phosphoric acid, fertilizers and animal feed.

-Since opening in 1984, Jorf Lasfar has grown to become the largest fertilizer plant in the world, producing 3.05 million metric tones of fertilizer and 1.86 million metric tons of phosphoric acid.
+Since opening in 1984, Jorf Lasfar has grown to become the largest fertilizer plant in the world, with a capacity of 6 million metric tons of phosphoric acid and 10.5 million metric tons of fertilizers and with a production of 5.65 million metric tons of phosphoric acid and 10.18 million metric tons of fertilizers in 2020.
 The plant is connected to our slurry pipeline which, with its approach of transporting phosphate slurry in its natural state, without drying it, makes the plant extremely energy sufficient.

 Our site at Safi produces fertilizer and phosphoric acid, and it also has a phosphate washing unit and a sulfuric acid plant.
 Both Jorf Lasfar and Safi are important local employers in their regions, providing jobs and re-investing in local infrastructure – all part of our commitment to unlocking the value of phosphate to help our communities thrive.

 length of world's longest conveyor linking Boucraa with Laâyoune

 metric tons of phosphate rock produced each year (average)

 By 2027 we will have completed a $20 billion investment program designed to double mining output, triple processing capacity, improve our efficiency, and strengthen our logistics.
 This project includes physical infrastructure developments and a complete digital transformation across the business.
 And by making it possible for us to produce more fertilizer with fewer resources, this program plays a huge role in creating a more sustainable future.

 The OCP Group